Skip to content

 Price: Bulk-billed to AUD ~300 out-of-pocket

-Pros: Cheapest path if your GP plays ball; results sit in My Health Record.
+Pros: Lowest out-of-pocket cost where your GP requests it and MBS criteria are met; results sit in My Health Record.

-Cons: GP lottery — many won't request free T, sensitive E2 or SHBG; no protocol guidance.
+Cons: Depends entirely on your GP — many will not request free T, sensitive E2 or SHBG; marker coverage varies widely.

 How to pick